 Good source of heating

-Hedgehogs need a good source of heating, so their environment doesn’t get too cold and make them go into African Pygmy hedgehogs as they have evolved in warmer climates and are not used to colder climates.
+Hedgehogs need a good source of heating, so their environment doesn’t get too cold and make them go into hibernation as they have evolved in warmer climates and are not used to colder climates.
 Resulting in the possibility of falling into hibernation.
-This is very important as African Pygmy hedgehogs as they have evolved in warmer climates and are not used to colder climates.
+This is very important as some pet hedgehogs have evolved in warmer climates and are not used to colder climates.
 Resulting in the possibility of falling into hibernation can be fatal to pet hedgehogs as they won’t have enough fat in reserve and will end up starving to death, if they are not quickly revived.

 There are a number of ways you can keep a cage warm, but care should be taken to make sure the heating device isn’t a fire risk and/or dangerous to the pygmy hedgehog.